byronbytes/Tasks/.github/ISSUE_TEMPLATE/suggestion.md

 ---

 **Suggestions List**
 List your suggestions below.

-Correct format: (SUGGESTION DETAILS) : (HOW TO IMPLEMENT).
+Format: (SUGGESTION DETAILS) : (HOW TO IMPLEMENT).

 **Reason for Improvement**